pingcap/tidb-dev-guide/src/understand-tidb/parser.md

 	}
 ```

-- `AlterDatabaseStmt` is a non-terminal symbol because there is no such token.
+* `AlterDatabaseStmt` is a non-terminal symbol because there is no such token.
-- `"ALTER"` is a terminal symbol.
+* `"ALTER"` is a terminal symbol.
-- `DatabaseSym`, `DBName`, `DatabaseOptionList` are non-terminal symbols that are defined in other rules.
+* `DatabaseSym`, `DBName`, `DatabaseOptionList` are non-terminal symbols that are defined in other rules.
-- The psudo-code in brackets is the semantic action.
+* The pseudo-code in brackets is the semantic action.
 It means an AST node `ast.AlterDatabaseStmt` will be constructed when the rule is reduced by the parser.
-Note that a dollar character `$` followed by a number represents the binded Golang value previously(in other rules), where the number is the index of symbol in rule. `$$` represents current binding value.
+Note that a dollar character `$` followed by a number represents the binding Golang value previously (in other rules), where the number is the index of symbol in rule (1-based). `$$` represents current binding value.
 After goyacc substitution, this code snippet will be valid Golang code.

 Getting back to `parser.y`, the structure of this file is divided into 3 parts: